These No-Bake Mini Cheesecakes are an easy-to-make dessert with a buttery graham cracker crust, sweet tangy flavor, and creamy texture.

 - Line a regular-sized muffin pan with cupcake liners.

-- Combine the graham cracker crumbs, brown sugar, and melted butter in a bowl and mix them together until it has the consistency of wet sand.
+- Mix the graham cracker crumbs, brown sugar, and melted butter in a bowl until the mixture is the consistency of wet sand.

-- Add about 1 ½ tablespoons of the graham cracker crust to each cupcake liner.
+- Add about 1 ½ tablespoons of the graham cracker crust to each cupcake liner and press firmly with the back of a spoon.

-- For added stability, you can bake the crusts for 5 minutes at 350°F (180°C) though this step is optional.
-If you do bake them then let them cool before filling.
+- For added stability, you can bake the crusts for 5 minutes at 350°F (180°C), though this step is optional.
+If you do bake them, let them cool before filling.
+If you don't bake them, put them in the refrigerator for an hour.

 2) Make the Whipped Cream